imagej/imagej.github.io/_pages/platforms/macos.md

 ### Java painting bug

-On OS X, older versions of Java 8 (prior to 1.8.0\_45)—as well as all versions of Java 7 (including 1.7.0\_80)—are extremely slow at displaying images.
+On macOS, older versions of Java 8 (prior to 1.8.0\_45)—as well as all versions of Java 7 (including 1.7.0\_80)—are extremely slow at displaying images.
 You should either upgrade to the latest version of Java 8, or revert to Java 6 (see "Frequently Asked Questions" below).

 ### Window menu bar bug